-Please fill out the foster application at the link below.
+Please fill out the foster application here.
 This form tells us about your experience with animals and helps our team match you with the best foster animals for your lifestyle/home.
-After completion, send it to the Foster Coordinator via email to email@example.com, fax at 410-783-6266 (ATTN: Foster Department), regular mail 301 Stockholm St., Baltimore, MD 21230 – or drop it by the shelter.
+Please send the application to our Foster Coordinator via email at firstname.lastname@example.org, via fax at 410-783-6266 (ATTN: Foster Department), via regular mail to 301 Stockholm St., Baltimore, MD 21230, or drop it by the shelter.

 Once we review your information and approve you, you’ll receive an email to schedule your foster orientation class (at BARCS for about an hour).
 If you would like more information on our Foster Program, please contact the Foster Coordinator.